Sexual Abuse

 Keeping Children Safe in Education

-Sexual abuse may involve physical contact (for example penetration and oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.
+Child sexual abuse may involve physical contact (for example, penetration and oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.

-It may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse.
-Sexual abuse can take place online; technology can be used to facilitate offline abuse (see our resource page on Online safety and cybercrime) and also encompasses Child Sexual Exploitation.
+It may also include non-contact activities, such as involving children in looking at (or in the production of) sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse.

-Sexual abuse is not solely perpetrated by adult males.
-Women can also commit acts of sexual abuse, as can other children (see our resource page on peer on peer/child on child abuse).
-Abuse can also be committed by adults who are in a position of trust or professionally employed.
-It’s important to report all concerns – including low level concerns.
+Child sexual abuse is not solely perpetrated by adult males.
+Women can also commit acts of sexual abuse, as can other children (see our resource page on child-on-child abuse).
+Abuse can also be committed by adults who are in a position of trust or employed to work with children.
+It’s important to report all concerns – including low-level concerns.

-Any child can be at risk from sexual abuse, and as mentioned earlier, a verbal disclosure may not always be forthcoming – this may be for a number of reasons.
-The lack of verbal disclosure should not stop you considering the possibility of sexual abuse.
+Any child can be at risk from sexual abuse.
 Some groups at increased risk include very young children, children with SEND, children in care and children experiencing other forms of abuse.

-Identifying sexual abuse in children who do not have the language skills or who have learning difficulties is particularly challenging and they may be at greater risk as the perpetrator may believe they will not have the capacity to communicate.
+Identifying sexual abuse in children limited communication skills or learning difficulties is particularly challenging, and they may be at greater risk because the perpetrator may believe their victim does not have the capacity to communicate.

 Physical indicators